hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 In what way is exposing the full contents of a zone a privacy risk?
 The contents of the zone could include information such as names of persons used in names of hosts.
 Best practice is not to use personal information for domain names, but many such domain names exist.
-Even if there are no names of persons, access to the complete contents of a zone may help an adversary find entry points for other types of attacks on privacy or security.
+The contents of the zone could also include references to locations that allow inference about location information of the individuals associated with the zone's organization.
+It could also include references to other organizations.
+Examples of this could be:

+   * Person-laptop.example.org
+   * MX-for-Location.example.org
+   * Service-tenant-from-another-org.example.org

 There may also be regulatory, policy or other reasons why the zone contents in full must be treated as private.

 Neither of the RFCs mentioned in [@!RFC7626] contemplates the risk that someone gets the data through eavesdropping on